hongseongjin123/hongseongjin123/README.md

 ## Hi there 👋 I'm SeongJin Hong

-🌱 I’m currently learning about full stack
+🌱 I’m currently learning about frontend
 <br><br>
 ### what language i can use